the0xalex/Pretty/README.md

 curl http://localhost:8080/api/users | pretty
 ```

-Swift can handle input from files or streams.
 Could also run it and just feed it some data through standard input.

+Swift readline handles input from files or streams just fine, though
+it runs a little slower if targetting Windows (still faster than the convenient alternatives).

+## But why...?

 This only exists because I was frustrated by the slower tools that are already
 included with macOS devtools, and I knew I could write it myself in < 5 minutes.